kaytwo/website/_includes/contact.md

 * in person:
   * room 1308 SEO
-  * Fall 2019 office hours: 1pm-2pm Wednesdays and Fridays, and by appointment (email me!)
+  * Spring 2020 office hours: 1pm-3pm Mondays, and by appointment (email me!)

 * snail mail:
   *  University of Illinois at Chicago